vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 The model takes these inputs and outputs a sequence of predicted waypoints representing the future path of the vehicle.

+We got an ADE of 2.28 on Kaggle, but our model had achieved ~2.20 in collab.

 ---

 ## Model Architecture